shuaybw/Lab1/Report.md

 During the lab process, I didn't encounter any major issues, just some minor hiccups that weren't very significant.
 One issue I remember was having trouble connecting to MongoDB.
 It turned out that the problem was simply that I had forgotten to remove the "<>" symbols from the connection string.

+To test my APIs, I used Thunder Client, a Visual Studio Code extension.
+I chose this over Postman because it was more convenient, allowing me to test APIs without having to leave VS Code.

 I decided to use something called asynchandler which is a simple middleware for managing exceptions in asynchronous Express routes and forwarding them to your Express error handlers.
 This makes for simpler and clean code.

 In conclusion, developing Lab 1 gave me deep insights into full-stack web development and the integration of front-end and back-end components using the MVC architecture.
 This experience was invaluable for enhancing my skills in creating interactive web applications.